Untangling the complex relationship between aid and conflict with subnational data

 This impact evaluation will answer a crucial question – whether increased municipal governing capacity and legitimacy contributes to reduced violence and improved stability.
 The insights from this study will also provide a valuable source of evidence that can inform the design of future programs to improve the capacity and legitimacy of the state.
 More generally, as social scientists help to develop an body of quasi-experimental methods that leverage the growing availability of sub-national data, it will become significantly easier, faster, and cheaper to evaluate the impacts of aid in fragile and conflict-related situations.

-The data in Figure 1 was supported through a sub-award to William & Mary from the University of Maryland as part of a grant from the Air Force Office of Scientific Research (#FA9550-14-1-0353), funded by The Minerva Initiative of the U.S. Department of Defense.
-The research is the intellectual property and reflects the views of the authors alone.
+The project in Figure 1 was supported through a sub-award to William & Mary from the University of Maryland as part of a grant from the Air Force Office of Scientific Research (#FA9550-14-1-0353), funded by The Minerva Initiative of the U.S. Department of Defense.
+The research is the intellectual property of and reflects the views of the authors alone.